tariknz/irsdk-dev-chat/README.md

 ## How It Works

 1. **Embeddings**: Each forum post is converted to a vector embedding using the `all-MiniLM-L6-v2` model
-2. **Similarity Search**: When you search or ask a question, the system finds the most similar posts using cosine similarity
+2. **Similarity Search**: When you search or ask a question, the system finds the most similar posts using Milvus vector search with cosine similarity
 3. **Context Building**: Relevant posts are used as context for the OpenAI model
-4. **AI Response**: GPT-3.5-turbo generates answers based on the forum content
+4. **AI Response**: GPT-5 generates answers based on the forum content

 ## Database Structure

-The system expects a SQLite database with these tables:
+The system uses a Milvus vector database with a collection named &#39;forum_posts&#39; containing fields like:

-- `forum_posts_meta`: Contains post metadata (author, date, text, etc.)
+- id (auto-generated)
-- `forum_posts_embeddings`: Contains vector embeddings for each post
+- vector (embedding)
+- source
+- author
+- date
+- text
+- comment_id

 ## API Key Options